Bystanders of Violence

 These kinds of topics become all the more controversial (and uncomfortable) when violence is involved.
-In fact, some argue that with our smart phones, we are acting more and more as observers and bystanders, filming or photographing scenes in front of us rather than participating to end the issue/situation at hand.
+In fact, some argue that with our smartphones, we are acting more and more like observers and bystanders, filming or photographing scenes in front of us rather than participating to end the issue/situation at hand.

 Even Martin Luther King Jr. declared that: